GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Melee Weapons.md

 **Bygeswyrd**, $200, 4.25 lb.
 Longsword
 A curved sword intended for use on horseback.
 It is of emerian origin.
+Reach is increased to 4 feet.
 You may wield this sword with two hands, when used this way, attacks gain a +1 bonus for the purrpose of inflicting a critical hit.
 When used while moving at more then double the foe's speed, you gain a +2 bonus for the purpose of inflicting a critical hit.

 **Bo**, $65, 2 lb.
 Club